Dear readers of ADxS.org, please forgive the disruption.

 What is (often) associated with ADHD?

 What does ADHD do to those affected?

 We summarize these and a few other points in the brief.

-ADHD has massive consequences that often remain lifelong.
+2. ADHD consequences ADHD has massive consequences that are often lifelong.
 The presentation of the increased mortality, the increased risks for further mental disorders or the further consequential risks show a realistic picture of how serious ADHD is.

 Here we describe how ADHD appears externally and what approximately 35 other symptoms there are beyond the diagnostic symptoms listed by DSM and ICD.

-ADHD could, in our view, also be described as chronic overactivity or overreactivity of the stress regulatory systems, which is more likely to mediate the symptoms.
-This section describes why ADHD is nevertheless different from chronic (and even more so than acute) stress in non-affected individuals.
+4. Symptom Mediation ADHD, in our view, could also be described as chronic overactivity or overreactivity of stress regulatory systems, which is more likely to mediate symptoms.
+This section describes why ADHD is nevertheless different from chronic (and even more so from acute) stress in non-affected individuals.

 5. How does ADHD develop?